GirmaSis/lung-segmentation-DL/README.md

 ## Lung segmentation from Chest CT scans using Deep Learning ##

-This project performs automatic **lung region segmentation** from chest CT scans using 2D slices and a PyTorch lightweight **U-Net** architecture.
+This project performs automatic **lung region segmentation** from chest CT scans using 2D slices and a PyTorch lightweight **U-NET** architecture.

 ***Notebook contains a complete end-to-end pipeline:***